reactiveui/Fusillade/README.md

 Console.WriteLine(str);
 ```

+### Where does it work?

+Everywhere!
+Fusillade is a Portable Library, it works on:

+* Xamarin.Android
+* Xamarin.iOS
+* Xamarin.Mac
+* Windows Desktop apps
+* WinRT / Windows Phone 8.1 apps
+* Windows Phone 8

 ### More on speculative requests

 Generally, on a mobile app, you'll want to *reset* the Speculative limit every